wunderio/wundertools-dockerprototype/README.md

 Each of the commands should be run directly, from the project root and should try to pull in the configuration from config.inc automatically.

+If you get sick of running relative path commands, consider copying ./wundertools/wundertools to any user bin path, to allow you to run "$/> wundertools {command}" instead of "$/> ./wundertools/{command}"

 Get more information by looking in the wundertools/docs